PSP1259/e-commerce-marketing-analytics/05_analysis-and-dashboards/README.md

 # 05 – Analysis & Dashboards

-In diesem Teil des Projekts werte ich die exportierten GA4 Eventdaten aus und überführe sie in verständliche Funnel- und Performanceanalysen für siete.ch.

-Ziele:

-- einfachen E-Commerce Funnel nachbilden
+This part of the project focuses on transforming GA4 event exports into meaningful business insights for the Siete Padel shop.

+Objectives:

+- Reconstruct a simple e-commerce funnel
-- Conversion Rates zwischen `view_item`, `add_to_cart`, `begin_checkout` und `purchase` berechnen
+- Calculate conversion rates between `view_item`, `add_to_cart`, `begin_checkout`, and `purchase`
-- erste KPI Definitionen für einen kleinen Padelshop dokumentieren

-Geplante Artefakte:
+- Define initial KPI metrics tailored to a small padel e-commerce store

+Planned deliverables:

-- Jupyter Notebook mit Auswertungen auf Basis der CSV Exporte
+- Jupyter Notebook containing data transformations and ana
-- einfache Visualisierungen von Funnel und Drop-offs
-- Definition zentraler Kennzahlen (z.
-B. CVR, AOV, Warenkorbquote)